Hellowhosthat

 1988 - Brazil - PFL

 Late bloomer, making a run into a major promotion late in his career.
 Good grappler and back taker if he can get on top but doesn't look like he'll find it easy against good wresters.
 Striking pretty limited, mostly loopy punches to try and get into clinches.
 Pretty hittable, but tough.
-Looked like he might be just short of a good level big promotion guy in the diamond fight.
+Looked like he might be just short of a good level big promotion guy in the Diamond fight.

 1992 - Japan - RIZIN